phuctv95/try-it/dotnet/TryConsole/TryConsole/note.md

 You can use the `??=` operator to assign the value of its right-hand operand to its left-hand operand only if the left-hand operand evaluates to `null`.

+## .NET Core

+.NET is a free, open-source development platform for building many kinds of apps.

+Some characteristics: cross platform, open source, multiple languages (C#, F# and Visual Basic), can be used with various continuous integration tools and environments, .NET Interactive

 ## .NET Core SDK

 - .NET Core SDK is a set of libraries and tools that allow developers to create .NET Core applications and libraries.